 If you are on a budget and want to save some money, it’s still fairly easy to measure your feet at home.
 To do this, first put your foot on a piece of paper that’s bigger than your actual foot.
 Then, stand upright on the paper and make sure your back and heels are up against a wall.
 Then, draw a line that tells you what the longest part of your foot is.
 With that figured out, you can measure the distance in centimeters easily.

-Q: What does last width of a ski boot mean, and what do I need to know about it?
+q: What does last width of a ski boot mean?

 The type of last width you decide upon will depend a lot on your skill level and how narrow or wide your foot really is.
 In many ways, this feature is important, but it’s also a matter of personal preference, so it’s best to try on the ski boots to see how comfortable the last width is for you before you purchase a pair.

-Q: What do I need to know about ski boot stiffness so I select the right type of boots for me?
+q: What do I need to know about ski boot stiffness?

 You can tell how stiff a ski boot is by taking a look at the ski boot’s flex rating.
 The flex rating tells you how hard it is for you to flex the boot forward when you move, which also tells you what the boots will feel like as you ski with them.